VROOM-AUTH/VROOM-PUBLIC/OpenPositions.md

 Are you excited about building real systems and seeing your designs come to life?
 We're looking for enthusiastic students to join our team and help us develop the hardware behind our 1:10 scale autonomous vehicles and the smart infrastructure that supports them!

 As a Hardware Engineer, you’ll dive into the world of **electronics**, mechanical design, and rapid prototyping.
 You’ll be working on a variety of hands-on tasks that bring our systems to life — from **3D designing** and printing custom parts for vehicles and infrastructure using **Solidworks**, to **creating and assembling PCBs** and **integrating components** such as sensors, converters and controllers.

-And while the work is hands-on, you're never on your own.
+While the work is hands-on, you're never on your own.
 Whether it's a sensor that needs troubleshooting, a power module behaving unpredictably or a signal that just doesn’t look quite right, you’ll be called to **identify the issue and help find a working solution** — learning how to approach real hardware problems with practical thinking.
 For this reason, you'll often find yourself **working closely with the vehicle engineers**, becoming an integral part of their team with a clear and essential role in ensuring that every hardware component performs reliably under real-world conditions.

 Why join us?
 Through experimentation and collaboration, you’ll start to develop the mindset of an engineer  who thinks creatively, practically, and systematically when challenges arise.
 These aren’t just support tasks — they are where some of the most meaningful learning happens, giving you confidence to tackle real-world engineering problems beyond the lab.